 VR is fast becoming the future of entertainment.
-While headsets like Oculus VR, PlayStation VR, HTC Vive and Samsung Gear VR have entered the market and evolved, we’ve seen a surge in interest for what’s to come.
-If you want to dabble with it without the expense by utilising your smartphone you can also download some great free VR apps for Android and iOS to get an idea of how VR is going to revolutionise the virtual world.
-Here is our list of the 12 best free VR apps for 2020 available for iOS, Android and VR Headset devices.
+While headsets like Oculus VR, PlayStation VR, HTC Vive, and Samsung Gear VR have entered the market and evolved, we’ve seen a surge in interest for what’s to come.
+If you want to dabble with it without the expense of utilizing your smartphone you can also download some great free VR apps for Android and iOS to get an idea of how VR is going to revolutionize the virtual world.
+Here is our list of the 12 best free VR apps for 2021 available for iOS, Android and VR Headset devices.

 1. Virtual Speech (Android & iOS)

 If you are new to public speaking or looking to prepare yourself for an event with a practice run, Virtual Speech can be a great tool to calm the nerves.
 The app places you on a virtual stage in front of a virtual crowd allowing you to practice your presentation.